-The non-refundable testing fee is \$50 (up to 3 credits) plus \$10 for each additional credit.
+The non-refundable testing fee is \$50 for up to three credits, plus \$10 for each additional credit.
 If the test includes lab exercises, there may be additional fees assessed.

-If the test is passed with an 80% or higher score, a grade of "CR" will be transcribed to the student's transcript.
-A test-for-credit may not be repeated.
+Students must achieve an 80% or higher score on the exam to receive credit for the course.
+A credit type of EX will be used to transcribe the credit earned from a challenge test.
+A challenge test may not be repeated.

-Students considering test-for-credit should check with Financial Aid to determine how the test-out would affect financial aid or scholarship status.
+Students considering challenging a class should check with Financial Aid to determine how the test out might affect financial aid or scholarship status.